messaismael/messaismael.github.io/aboutme.md

 ### my history

-I started programming following on [FreecodCamp](https://www.freecodecamp.org/) curriculum ,it is a good platform to learn coding .
+I started programming following [FreecodeCamp](https://www.freecodecamp.org/) curriculum,it is a good platform to learn coding .